 - Features climate litigation database by Sabin Center/Arnold & Porter Kaye Scholer

-- IEA/IRENA Addressing Climate Change - Policy and Measures Databases: Searchable by policy type (e.g. regulatory instrument, voluntary approaches) and policy goal (e.g. infrastructure planning, resilience/climate change adaptation, energy production).
+- IEA/IRENA Addressing Climate Change - Policy and Measures Databases: Searchable by multiple search criteria, including by region, country, policy type (e.g. regulatory instrument, voluntary approaches) and climate change policy targets.

 Further Reading and Resources

 - Legislating for a low carbon and climate resilient transition: learning from international experiences, Alina Averchenkova, Real Instituto Elcano January 2019 - The objective of this working paper is to inform policy experts, legislators and decision-makers on the recent trends in climate change policy-making around the world and to draw lessons learnt from the experiences with designing and implementing climate change legislation.
 The study in particular aims to contribute to the current debate in Spain on a draft climate change and energy transition law, as well as aid other countries currently working on climate legislation.

 - Enabling Environment for Private Sector Adaptation,Vladimir Stenek, International Finance Corporation Jean-Christophe Amado, David Greenall, Deloitte IFC 2013 - Gives an overview of drivers at the country level that contribute to a business environment favorable to climate change adaptationand includes examples of national legal instruments relevant in this context.